Log-ergodicity: A New Concept for Modeling Financial Markets: Proof of Log-Ergodicity for Stochastic Volatility Models

-In this section we prove the main theorem of the paper, which we stated in section \ref{5}. \begin{theorem}(Main theorem) Suppose that the price process, $S_t$, of an asset has the form:
+In this section, we prove the main theorem of the paper, which we stated in section \ref{sec5}.
+First, we recall the statement of the theorem. \begin{theorem}(Main theorem) Suppose that the price process, $S_t$, of an asset has the form:

 with